BenjinYap/library-management-system/STRUCTURE.md

 The backend exposes the following API routes:

-- **GET /api/books** - Get all books that are available for checkout (returns books with at least one available copy)
+- **GET /api/books?userId={id}** - Get all books that are available for checkout with borrowed status (returns books with at least one available copy, includes borrowedByUser field if userId provided)
 - **POST /api/checkout** - Checkout a single book copy (requires bookId and userId in request body, handles race conditions at SQL level)
 - **POST /api/return** - Return a single book (not yet implemented)
+- **GET /api/user/:id** - Get user information by ID (returns user's id and fullName)

 Base URL: `http://localhost:3001`